Current validation practice undermines surgical AI development: Methods

 \subsubsection{Experiment 2: Averages hide critical failures}

 This experiment investigated whether global (non-stratified) aggregation of metric scores can conceal algorithm weaknesses under challenging image conditions.
-To enable stratified analysis across clinically relevant image characteristics, we focused on the RobustMIS dataset, for which we had access to structured metadata on visual artifacts or image properties \cite{ross2023beyond}.
+To enable stratified analysis across clinically relevant image characteristics, we focused on the RobustMIS dataset, for which we had access to structured metadata on visual artifacts \cite{ross2023beyond}.
 While the original study \cite{ross2023beyond} employed these annotations to analyze model robustness across visual conditions, our analysis focused on how global aggregation can obscure property-dependent performance differences that are critical for assessing validation reliability.
-Specifically, we analyzed the multi-instance segmentation task of the RobustMIS challenge, using the MI\_DSC scores from the seven participating algorithms.
+Specifically, we analyzed the multi-instance segmentation task of the RobustMIS challenge, using MI\_DSC scores from the seven participating algorithms.

-For each algorithm, the median MI\_DSC across all frames was calculated as the baseline performance (non-stratified).
+For each algorithm, the median MI\_DSC across all frames was calculated (non-stratified baseline).
 The median was chosen instead of the mean to reduce sensitivity to outliers.
 Stratified performance was then calculated by restricting the analysis to frames containing individual artifact types.
-The following properties were considered: blood, reflections, smoke, motion, overexposed, underexposed, intersecting instruments, and low-artifact scenes (i.e., scenes with one or fewer annotated properties).
-Because frames could contain multiple artifacts simultaneously, these subsets were not mutually exclusive.
+The following properties were considered: blood, reflections, smoke, motion, overexposed, underexposed, intersecting instruments, and low-artifact scenes (i.e., scenes with one or only fewer annotated properties).
+Because frames could contain multiple artifacts, these subsets were not mutually exclusive.

-For each algorithm, we calculated the median MI\_DSC for the full dataset (non-stratified baseline) as well as within each artifact-specific subset.
+For each algorithm, we calculated the median MI\_DSC for the full dataset (non-stratified baseline) and within each artifact-specific subset.
 We then computed the difference between the stratified and non-stratified medians per algorithm.
-To summarize performance changes across algorithms, we further computed the median of these algorithm-level scores per artifact type and reported the difference between the stratified and non-stratified aggregated medians.
+To summarize performance changes across algorithms, we further computed the median of these algorithm-level scores per artifact type and reported the difference between the stratified and non-stratified medians.

 To estimate the uncertainty of these differences, we applied hierarchical bootstrapping with 1,000 iterations, considering one hierarchy level, namely the patient (i.e., the video).
-For each bootstrap iteration, the difference in median MI\_DSC between the stratified and the baseline conditions was computed, and CIs were derived from the empirical quantiles.
+For each bootstrap iteration, the difference in median MI\_DSC between the stratified and baseline conditions was computed, and CIs were derived from the empirical quantiles.